mlange-42/arche/docs/content/background/architecture.md

 ### Archetype removal

-Normal archetypes without a relation are never removed, as they are not a temporary thing.
+Normal archetypes without a relation are never removed, because they are not a temporary thing.
 For relation archetypes, however, things are different.
 Once a target entity dies, it will never appear again (actually it could, after dying another 4294967294 times).

 In Arche, empty archetypes with a dead target are recycled.
 They are deactivated, but their allocated memory for entities and components is retained.
-When an archetype in the same node, but for another target entity it required, it is reused.
+When an archetype in the same node, but for another target entity is requested, it is reused.
 To be able to efficiently detect whether an archetype can be removed, a bitset is used to keep track of entities that are the target of a relation.